parasoft/soatest-cucumber/README.md

 1. **Deploy your application under test**, making sure it is acessible from the host where the SOAtest Server is deployed

-1. **Run your Cucumber scenario.**  From maven this would typically be "mvn clean test" to run JUnits under "src/test/java" or "mvn clean verify" if your test sources were added as integration tests under "src/it/java" as in [this example](src/it/java/com/parasoft/cucumber/soatest/parabank).
+1. **Run your Cucumber scenario.**  From Maven this would typically be "mvn clean test" to run JUnits under "src/test/java" or "mvn clean verify" if your test sources were added as integration tests under "src/it/java" as in [this example](src/it/java/com/parasoft/cucumber/soatest/parabank).